 Think about your long-term career goals.

 During the integration process, you will begin to understand what opportunities there are in your company in terms of professional growth.
 This is why this is the perfect time to start thinking about what you want to achieve in this job.
 For example, if it’s a sales job, you might want to start by setting ambitious sales goals and then move on to become the team leader.
 Keep in mind, however, that you need to make sure these goals are aligned with your company’s goals, as advised in the Ivy Exec article “Goal Setting at Work: 3 Things to Discuss with Your Boss First.”
-Once your job is going well, you can discuss your career goals with your manager.
+Once your career is going well, you can discuss your career goals with your manager.

 When you proactively set goals to get the most out of your first few days on the job, not only do you give yourself a better chance of making a good impression, but you’re also more likely to jump on the line quickly and get to work based on being productive.
 And in the long run, that helps for your team, your company and, of course, your professional (and personal) growth.